Victorian Railways wooden bogie passenger carriages

-This page outlines the history and evolution of Victorian Railways (Australia) bogie passenger carriages, constructed with steel underframes and timber bodies up to 59 ft 9 in long, as well as a few other carriages from the era.
+Victorian Railways, an Australian state railway operator, historically ran bogie passenger carriages, constructed with steel underframes and timber bodies up to 59 ft 9 in long, as well as a few other carriages from the era.

 A total of 640 locomotive-hauled, wooden-bodied, bogie carriages were constructed between 1874 and 1903, mostly to variants of the basic design.
 All carriages were designed to fit within the Victorian Railways' loading gauge, and to run on rails spaced 5 ft 3 in apart.
 All were fitted with buffers or, later, buffing plates, and all couplings were of the screw type.

 In March 1903, the Victorian government announced that a Canadian, Thomas Tait, had been appointed as the new Chairman of Commissioners of the Victorian Railways.
 He immediately set out to introduce a new type of passenger carriage, inspired by the latest trends overseas.
 They would later be designated E type carriages, with the first being put into service in late 1906.